gargsid/Offer-Search-Engine/README.md

 The user can make a natural language query to get offers on product categories, brands, or retailers.
 We have used entity linking, LLM powered semantic search and vector stores to create an end-to-end pipeline for supporting natural langauge queries.

-For a detailed and thorough walkthrough please check out this [colab notebook](https://colab.research.google.com/drive/1mPlrVPMt0RpHWzDGojipjX4D5ov0Y9rN?usp=sharing)
+For a detailed and thorough walkthrough please check out this [colab notebook](https://colab.research.google.com/drive/1mPlrVPMt0RpHWzDGojipjX4D5ov0Y9rN?usp=sharing).

+For the brief write up on the solutions, assumptions and tradeoffs, please checkout [this writeup](https://github.com/gargsid/Offer-Search-Engine/blob/main/writeup.md)

 ## Instructions